helrond/clbsj.org/_posts/2022-10-17-honoring-norman-gottwald-at-sbl.md

 **4:00–6:30pm — Joint Session on Social Class as an Analytic and Hermeneutical Category: Critical Reflections on the Work of Norman K. Gottwald.** This session is organized jointly by two SBL Sections: The "Poverty in the Biblical World Section and the Interpretation of the Hebrew Scriptures Section.
 Speakers will include CLBSJ Board members Hugh Page and Matthew Coomber, CLBSJ Publications Committee member Ludwig Noya, as well as Gale Yee, Monica Melanchthon, Steed Davis and Mark Sneed.

 **7:00–8:30pm — Memorial Session for Norman K. Gottwald:** This special session will honor the memory of CLBSJ co-founder Norman Gottwald, who passed away earlier this year.
-It will include time for friends, colleagues and admirers of his work to share their thoughts and memories of him.
-We will also share about Norman's vision for CLBSJ, what the Staff and Board are doing to build on his vision, and how folks can get involved.
+It will include time for friends, colleagues and admirers to share their thoughts and memories of Norman, as well as a discussion of his vision for Bible study that engages with our movements.

 Both of these events will be held on Sunday, November 20, in the same room: Convention Center, Mile High 1E (Lower Level).